maziac/DeZog/documentation/Usage.md

 This is because the debugged program has full control and the debugger (currently) has no way to interfere.

+See next chapter.

+#### Pausing the Debugged Program

+There are 2 ways to pause the debugged program
+- Pausing from the vscode UI
+- Pausing through the red M1 (NMI) button

+**Pausing from the vscode UI/cooperative pause:**

-To allow pausing you need to place some code in your program, i.e. in the main loop of your program.
+To allow pausing from the vscode UI you need to place some code in your program, i.e. in the main loop of your program.
 You can find the code here: [dezog.asm](dezog.asm).
 If you use the example [z80-sample-program](https://github.com/maziac/z80-sample-program), it's already included.